-A lot of tips for saving energy in the home require changes to the building’s structure, such as adding insulation to the attic and installing double-paned windows.
-But those are endeavors apartment dwellers simply can’t tackle.
-Even something as simple as caulking around windows to seal cracks can be seen as a violation of the lease.
+A lot of tips for cutting back on energy costs require major home improvement projects and structural changes, like adding insulation to an attic and installing double-pane windows.
+But for apartment dwellers and renters, these projects aren’t always possible.
+Even something as simple as caulking around windows to seal gaps can be a violation of a lease.

-If you’re renting an apartment or home, there’s no need for renters to give up hope for saving energy and lowering your electricity bill.
+If you’re renting an apartment or home, there’s no need to give up hope on saving energy and lowering your electricity bill.
 There are a lot of changes you can make that will add up quickly.
-Plus, the best way to save on energy is to use less of it.
-Turning off the lights when you leave a room and taking shorter showers are things you have complete control over.
-If you live in an apartment, give these tips a try:
+Plus, the best way to cut down on energy costs is to use less electricity.
+Turning off lights in unused rooms and taking shorter showers are things you have complete control over.
+If you live in an apartment or rent a home, give these tips a try:

 - Talk to your landlord.
-There’s no harm in asking the building’s owner to make some upgrades that will save you money as well as increase the value of the property.
-If the answer is no, ask if you can still make some changes yourself and/if the owner would reimburse you.
+There’s no harm in asking the building’s owner to make some upgrades that could save you money and increase the value of the property.
+If the answer is no, ask if you can still make some of the changes yourself and if the owner would reimburse you.
 Also, be sure to report leaky faucets, toilets, or broken appliances to your landlord immediately.
 Malfunctioning appliances are not working efficiently and can bump up your energy bill.

 - Keep air vents and radiators clear.
-Don’t put furniture in front of or over vents.
-This blocks or redirects air where you don’t need it and forces your HVAC system to work harder to heat or cool your home.
+Don’t put furniture in front of or over your air vents or radiators.
+This blocks or redirects airflow where you don’t need it and forces your HVAC system to work harder to heat or cool your home.